RGB-WG/rgb.tech/content/why.md

 * ### Bitcoin & Lightning

-  RGB is a native member of Bitcoin and Lightning network ecosystem, brining rich smart contracts in a scalable way to the World's most secure and censorship-resistant cryptocurrency.
+  RGB is a native member of Bitcoin and Lightning network ecosystem, bringing rich smart contracts in a scalable way to the World's most secure and censorship-resistant cryptocurrency.